jenkinsci/pipeline-plugin/TUTORIAL.md

 To create a pipeline, perform the following steps:

-1. Click **New Item**, pick a name for your flow, select **Pipeline**, and click **OK**.
+1. Click **New Item**, pick a name for your job, select **Pipeline**, and click **OK**.

-  You will be taken to the configuration screen for the flow.
+  You will be taken to the configuration screen for the Pipeline.
-The _Script_ text area is important as this is where your flow script is defined.
+The _Script_ text area is important as this is where your Pipeline script is defined.
 We'll start with a trivial script:
 ```groovy
 echo 'hello from Pipeline'
 ```